All aboard the Camberley Express

 Problem #3 – not all of the trains from Farnborough stop at Clapham Junction, which isn’t very handy if I’m heading to Victoria.

-Putting all of these considerations together, my plan A is travelling from Camberley… which brings me onto this week’s fun and games.
+Putting all of these considerations together, my plan A is travelling from Camberley… which brings me onto this week’s fun and video games with P4R Gaming services.

 Thursday 27th February – I arrive at Camberley station at 07:40 planning to board the 07:47 which travels bullet-like to Waterloo (no change required at Ascot) in seventy-three minutes.
 I’ll get a seat, but anyone joining after Staines is generally out of luck.
 On this morning the 07:47 was cancelled.
 The next train, the 08:18, requires a change at Ascot, which adds ten minutes.
 Net result, I would be late for a meeting.
 Luckily Mrs A was taking Lauren to school and was able to drop me off at Farnborough station, where I caught the 08:16.
 This was scheduled to get into Waterloo at 09:00 but was delayed twenty minutes by “operational congestion”.